krzysztofbem/TropicalParadiseProject/readme.md

 # The first official trainig project.

-## It was wrote with a tutor from MMC School, and created for showing skills I've already acuired.
+## It was wrote with the tutor from MMC School, and created for showing skills I've already acuired.

 **_In current project I used following components:_**